Skip to main content

 Charumati wiped away her tears.
 My Last attempt.
 She swore.
 Before she sent another message to the one who could save her.

 “Mewar wants an alliance with us?”
-For the recently demised Jaswant Singh’s son in Jaipur, it was a blessing in disguise, he knew Aurangzeb was eyeing Jaigarh now.
+For the recently dead Jaswant Singh’s son in Jaipur, it was a blessing in disguise; he knew Aurangzeb was eyeing Jaigarh now.
 “That had never happened before.”

 Raj Singh was playing host to two very special guests that day.
 The Raja of Amber and the Rao of Marwar were glad to have this ally.